 For those unfamiliar with DSPy, it is an LLM orchestration tool whose API is very similar to PyTorch.
 The main focus of DSPy is to help developers write clean and modular code, rather than writing very big prompts.
 You can learn more about it in their documentation or get a quick overview in our documentation.
 If you are new here, no problem.
 We have described what each part of the code does.
 All you need to be familiar with is Python.

-Before getting started, we need to create a new virtual environment and install all our required packages from this requirements.txt file.
+Up next, we need to install some dependencies.
+You can checkout all the dependencies in this requirements file.
 Once that’s done, let’s import the required packages.

 import dspy